VE-2016/3DModelExplorer/README.md

 Retrived 3d formula are converted to .NET classes.

-Particles are then visialized in Helix3D library.
+Particles are then visualized in Helix3D library.

+# Installation and build

+Build Helix3D library from repository.

+Copy cuild files into Libraries directory.

+Open 3dModelExplorer.sln in Visual Studio, build an run.